Durgasravanipenumaka/CPP/Notes.md

 }

 ## Friend function :
-friend function is a nonmember of the class,but got the permissions to access private and protectd members of the clss like members of the class.
+Friend function is a nonmember of the class,but got the permissions to access private and protected members of the class like members of the class.

 we have 3 types
   - 1.normal functions as a friend